Skip to content

 Tonbori River walk in Shinsaibashisuji

-Bottom view of Osaka Castle
+Shot of Osaka Castle from below

 Minoh Park in autumn